joelvaneenwyk/huginn-wiki/Novice-setup-guide.md

 Written by a Ruby novice for those who are clueless during set up as well.
 These instructions are for Linux.

+Note: It's *much* easier to get the project setup and going on Linux than Windows.
+If you're on Windows, grab a [Linux VM ](http://www.osboxes.org/) for [VMWare Player](https://www.vmware.com/products/player) or [Virtual Box](https://www.virtualbox.org/) and follow the instructions below.

 ## Step 1 - Clone the repository
 Since you are on GitHub, you have probably done this step a thousand times before.